 Ven.
-Master Hsing Yun explains why this is an important concept to understand:
+Master Hsing Yun explained why understanding nonself is important:

 The reason Buddhists emphasize the lack of an independent self is to help each one of us get past the narcissistic devotion we normally feel toward our body and the deluded belief that the body “proves” that there is some absolute “self”.
 Attachment to the self is the root source of all delusion.
 It produces anger and greed, and keeps us bound firmly to ignorance.
 Contemplation of the second Dharma seal will teach us how to break the bonds of self-love.

 By understanding nonself, as Ven.
-Master Hsing Yun explains, we can remove deep-seated and painful feelings that arise from the erroneous belief that we possess a permanent self that really can be threatened, or insulted, or defamed.
+Master Hsing Yun and Ven.
+Thich Nhat Hanh explains, we can remove deep-seated and painful feelings that arise from the erroneous belief that we possess a permanent and independent self that can be threatened, or insulted, or defamed.

 The third seal, Nirvana, reveals that all conditioned phenomena are actually tranquil and without suffering.
-‘Suffering’ is caused by delusion, and that delusion is believing that things will always be this way (permanent) and separate (independent), which is not the case as explained in the first two seals.
-Nirvana cannot exist seperate of impermanence and nonself.
+‘Suffering’ (a common, but not entirely accurate translation for the term “Dukkha”) is caused by delusion, and that delusion is believing that things will always be this way (permanent) and separate (independent), which is not the case as explained in the first two seals.
+Nirvana cannot exist separate of impermanence and nonself.
 Nirvana is the state (or ‘refuge’) in which you experience perfect tranquility in the here and now.
 Greed, anger, ignorance, arrogance suffering, delusion, and doubt are eliminated.